Skip to content

 While developing your build event handler, you can test it locally to check if it works as expected.

-Prepare your test site
+Prepare your test project

 To get ready to test your build event handler locally, do the following:

-2. Create a test site on Netlify.
+2. Create a test project on Netlify.

 3. Install the Netlify CLI with npm install netlify-cli -g.